 Special Advertising Note: The following sponsored content is brought to you by Vermont College of Fine Arts.

-To read the full interview, visit the MFA in Film blog, Storyboard.
-And learn more about VCFA’s MFA in Film program here.
+Learn more about VCFA’s MFA in Film program here.
 With opportunities for frequent interaction and collaboration, VCFA cultivates a real community of film practitioners working in a challenging, intense, and powerful medium.